-5 encouraging innovations to combat global warming
+5 encouraging solutions to combat global warming

-5 encouraging innovations to combat global warming
+5 encouraging solutions to combat global warming

 An overview of the most promising decarbonisation solutions.